A frequency-domain analysis of inexact gradient methods: Stability criteria

-where $f \in \mathcal{F}(m,L)$.
-Here it is necessary to consider the quadratic part as a function of the augmented state $\hat x$ rather than $x$.
-Several recent works have considered Lyapunov functions for the analysis of optimization methods in the form \eqref{eq:lyapunovequivalent} (e.g., \cite{taylor2018lyapunov,taylor2019stochastic}), which in an appropriate sense is equivalent to the off-by-one IQC.
-Many other works consider Lyapunov functions in the more restrictive form $V(x) = \langle Px,x\rangle + f(x)$.
-In general this can introduce conservativism compared to the off-by-one IQC. \end{inparaenum} \end{rema}
+where $f \in \mathcal{F}_0(m,L)$ \cite{ahmad2014less}.
+In general it is necessary to consider the quadratic part as a function of the augmented state $\tilde x$ rather than the original state $x$.

+Several recent works have considered Lyapunov functions for the analysis of optimization methods in the form \eqref{eq:lyapunovequivalent} (e.g., \cite{taylor2018lyapunov,taylor2019stochastic}), which in an appropriate sense is equivalent to the off-by-one IQC: as shown in \cite{ahmad2014less}, from the exponential decrease condition $V(x_{t+1}) \leq \rho V(x_t)$ one can derive an inequality of the form \eqref{eq:LMI} whose frequency-domain dual is equivalent to the Jury--Lee inequality \eqref{eq:jurylee}.